 The Benefits of Drawing Faster

-1. You can try different techniques: When you draw quickly, you have the opportunity to experiment with different techniques and styles.
+1. You can try different techniques: When you draw quickly, you can experiment with other techniques and styles.
 Trying different techniques is also a great way to improve your skills and find new work methods.

-2. You can get commissions: If you’re able to draw quickly, you may be able to get more commissions or other assignments, as clients or employers often need work done promptly.
+2. You can get commissions: If you can draw quickly, you may get more commissions or other assignments, as clients or employers often need work done promptly.

-4. You can make mistakes: When you’re working quickly, you’ll inevitably make mistakes.
-But making mistakes is the best way to learn and improve your skills.
-Some artists believe that the best way to learn is to make as many mistakes as possible!
+4. You can make mistakes: You’ll inevitably make mistakes when working quickly.
+Making mistakes can be a valuable tool for learning and improving one’s skills.
+Some artists believe the best way to learn is to make as many mistakes as possible!

 5. You can work on large areas: When working on a large area, such as a wall or canvas, it’s vital to cover the surface quickly.
 This way, you can achieve even coverage and avoid leaving gaps.

-7. You can be more spontaneous: When you’re working quickly, you must be more spontaneous and go with the flow.
+7. To enhance your productivity, try being more spontaneous.
+Trust your intuition when working on tasks requiring quick decisions and go with the flow.
 This can lead to fantastic results you may not have achieved if you worked more slowly.

 There are many other benefits, but these are just a few of the most notable.
-As you can see, speed drawing has many advantages and can be a great way to improve your skills.
+Speed drawing offers numerous benefits and is an excellent method for enhancing your abilities.

 Conclusion